reiver/the-secret-history-of-nfts/README.md

 The modern Internet brought us new things — Airbnb, Alibaba, Amazon, Baidu, Careem, eBay, Facebook, Google, Instagram,, Lyft Naver, Netflix, PayPal, Shopify Spotify, Twitter, Uber, Yahoo! — to name a small number of them.

 The early Internet and Web attracted opportunists.
-But the opportunitsts eventually went away.
+But the opportunitsts came and eventually went away.
-And not only is the Internet and Web still here, but it is extremely successfull.
+But not only is the Internet and Web still here, but it is extremely successful.

 ### Linux / Open Source Boom